RE:CZ

 The betting account uses an Anti-Martingale capital management strategy, dynamically adjusting the position size based on the performance of the benchmark account.

-Important Parameters:
+Important parameters:

 • Target Take-Profit Amount M_T, determined by the betting strategy parameters.

-Objects of Study:
+Objects of study:

 • Unrealized P&L UnrealizedPnL(t), a time series representing the unrealized P&L of the benchmark account's current position.
 Initial value is 0.